carlota-moh/art-classifier/README.md

 |Carlota Monedero Herranz|carlotamoh@alu.comillas.edu        |
 |José Manuel Vega Gradit |josemanuel.vega@alu.comillas.edu   |

-The main goal of this project is building an Art Classifier leveraging Deep Learning techniques.
-The data we used belongs to the [WikiArt](https://www.wikiart.org/) project.
-The exact dataset used is available at [kaggle](https://www.kaggle.com/datasets/sivarazadi/wikiart-art-movementsstyles).
-This dataset is specifically tailored for building Deep Learning models that are able to classify different art-styles.
-For the sake of simplicity and disk space limitations, we will only be classifying 4 of the available movement styles:
+The primary objective of this project is to construct an Art Classifier using Deep Learning techniques.
+We employed data from the [WikiArt](https://www.wikiart.org/) project and used a dataset available on [Kaggle](https://www.kaggle.com/datasets/sivarazadi/wikiart-art-movementsstyles), which was customized for building Deep Learning models that can classify various art styles.

+Due to practical and storage limitations, we will only be classifying four of the numerous available movement styles: Romanticism, Realism, Renaissance, and Baroque:

 - #### Romanticism